Do you feel you know all about the modeling industry because you’ve watched the reality shows on TV? Think again! This

 Five: Those Narrow Minded Bully Models

-Because of this common practice, many new female models find their dream has turned into a nightmare.
+Because of this common practice, many new & even famous female models find their dream has turned into a nightmare.

 When they finally feel they’ve made their mark, other models resort to bullying them.

-Bullying isn’t just something the new female models face.
+Bullying isn’t just something the new models face.
 These bullies attack even the most famous models.

 The anonymity of the Internet opened the door for cyber-bullies since many times models can’t identify them.